PerfectlySoft/PerfectDocs/guide/routing.md

 ### Adding Server Routes

 Both the HTTP 1.1 and FastCGI Perfect servers support routing.
-To add routes to a server call the server's ```addRoutes``` function.
-This can be called several times to add more routes if needed.
-Routes can not be added or modified after a server has started listening for requests.
+To add routes to a server, call the server's ```addRoutes``` function.
+The ```addRoutes``` function can be called several times to add more routes if needed.
+Routes cannot be added or modified after a server has started listening for requests.

 ```swift
 // Create server object